Are treadmills good for running?

 Session: Track Tuesday

 This is your chance to run fast with the wider IFE community and coaches.
-The session today will be 2km at 10km pace into 400m repeats at 3km pace.
+This week we will be running 600m repeats.
+Which will start at 5km pace and progress to 3km pace, so that the pace increases within each rep.

 Wednesday